 As a dietary choice vegetarianism has been around for years.
 I actually became veggie in the mid 1980’s.
 At that time vegetarians weren’t that common.
 It would have been considered a strange and unusual practice to adopt.
 In fact, vegetarians were probably considered a little bit odd.
 In those days there was no vegetarian options … Continue reading The Slow, the O-So Slow Rise of Vegetarianism

-Stand Out Beauty
+Stand Out Beauty Attracts Attention

 Most of the time, you hardly notice other people.
 You will just walk past them in the street.
 Even for the dedicated people-watcher, the vast majority of those surveyed are quickly overlooked and soon forgotten.
 Plain, ordinary and common makes them uninteresting and unremarkable.
-But every so often you will see someone who captures your … Continue reading Stand Out Beauty
+But every so often you will see someone who captures your … Continue reading Stand Out Beauty Attracts Attention

-Healthy Eating – Measuring the Goodness
+Healthy Eating – How do you Measure the Goodness?

-Genetic Engineering: Essential and Inevitable
+Genetic Engineering: It’s Both Essential and Inevitable

 One thing that is apparent from our longer lifespans is that, as we age, the human form is prone to many genetically driven debilitating conditions.
 In other words, the longer we live the more likely we are to succumb to some genetically prescribed condition, notably cancers and degenerative illnesses such as Alzheimer’s.
-Similarly, throughout our … Continue reading Genetic Engineering: Essential and Inevitable
+Similarly, throughout our … Continue reading Genetic Engineering: It’s Both Essential and Inevitable

-Taxation by Stealth – Hiding the Burden
+Taxation by Stealth – How do Government’s Hide the Burden?

 The Essence of Teaching Good Behaviour